+Note 1:Implementation of NCU 2,6 GHz by MCA service providers is voluntary until 1st January 2017

 It should be noted that the limits, defined in the table 2, are dependent on the elevation angle at the victim terminal on the ground (see the attachment to this annex).
 The values contained in the table are for the case where the victim terminal is directly below the aircraft, and are therefore conservative.